nais/unleash/README.md

 Customized [Unleash][unleash] feature flag server with [Google IAP authentication][google-iap] and OAuth JWT support.
 Built to work well with [Unleasherator][unleasherator], our Kubernetes operator for managing Unleash instances.

-This repository is structured as a **pnpm monorepo** supporting multiple major versions of Unleash (currently v5, with v6 and v7 support planned).
+This repository is structured as a **pnpm monorepo** supporting multiple major versions of Unleash (currently v5 and v6, with v7 support planned).

 [unleash]: https://github.com/Unleash/unleash
 [unleasherator]: https://github.com/nais/unleasherator